- Home

 Fluorinated Ethylene Propylene (FEP) insulation is mostly used because of its processing characteristics and wide range of application uses.
 FEP insulation is also highly flame-resistant.
 Improved data transmission can also be achieved when FEP is foamed.
 Pricing and processing are also being improved.
 Fluorinated Ethylene Propylene insulation is commonly used in plenum cable and military applications.

-Ethylene Tetrafluoroethylene (ETFE) and Ethylenechlorotrifluoroethylene (ECTFE) are stronger insulation materials and more flexible than PFA or FEP insulation.
-ETFE and ECTFE insulation can also become thermoset through irradiation.
+Ethylene Tetrafluoroethylene (ETFE) and Ethylenechlorotrifluoroethylene (ECTFE) are stronger and more flexible insulation materials than PFA or FEP insulation.
+They can also become thermoset through irradiation.
 Foaming ECTFE and ETFE improves data transmission and reduces weight.
 However, ETFE and ECTFE lack many of the electrical advantages that FEP insulation provides.

 Polyvinylidene Fluoride (PVDF)